robertorcosta/azure-docs.pt-br/articles/firewall/compliance-certifications.md

 - DPA da Espanha
 - TISAX
 - TruSight
-- Nuvem G no Reino Unido
+- G-nuvem do Reino Unido
-- WCAG 2.0
+- WCAG 2,0

 ## <a name="azure-government-certifications"></a>Certificações do Azure governamental